-Having your property taken away from you due to non-payment can be embarrassing and inconvenient, as your creditor seems to forget the other timely payments you made, but non-payment is bad for a business just as a repossession is bad for your credit score.
+Having your property taken away from you due to non-payment can be embarrassing and inconvenient, as your creditor seems to forget the other timely payments you made, but non-payment is bad for a business just as repossession is bad for your credit score.

 Repossessions are derogatory on your report and they show that you are a greater risk even with secured debt.
 Secured debts are those backed by additional money (security deposit) or property.
-Unsecured debt (like credit cards) are based on good faith that you will make timely payments consistently.
+Unsecured debt (like credit cards) is based on good faith that you will make timely payments consistently.

 You can prevent repossessions with extensive communication with the original creditor.
 Car repossession, specifically, allows for auctions to take place to recoup money and fees associated with defaulted payments.

 If they sell your vehicle for more than the remaining amount you owe, you may be able to avoid the repossession hitting your report.
-Once a derogatory repossession hits your report, it can prevent you from being able to secure another car loan or be subject to a loan with extremely high interest rates.
+Once a derogatory repossession hits your report, it can prevent you from being able to secure another car loan or be subject to a loan with extremely high-interest rates.

 Not paying your taxes could result in a lien on your property for the amounts owed.
-Federal and state agencies, such as the IRS and state treasury offices, use this tactic to motivate tax payers to fork over the cash due to them.
+Federal and state agencies, such as the IRS and state treasury offices, use this tactic to motivate taxpayers to fork over the cash due to them.

-Tax liens are similar to repossessions, in that the they end up on your credit report and they can seize your property to clear your debt.
+Tax liens are similar to repossessions, in that they end up on your credit report and they can seize your property to clear your debt.
 They can also dissolve liens at auction when your seized property sells, creating funds to cover your debt.